 As per skin care experts, an unclean face is the most favorable environment for microbial flora to thrive.
 So, don’t forget to wash your face twice each day with a mild face cleanser that contains acne-fighting ingredients.

-Always use an alcohol-free toner.
-This is because alcohol dries out your skin which is not good for acne prone skin.
+Ensure that you use an alcohol-free toner.
+This is because alcohol dries out your skin which is not good for acne-prone skin.

 3. Use an antioxidant serum to heal acne lesions

 After toning, using a serum can be a wise move in your skincare routine.
 Look for a serum that is rich in antioxidants, and peptides.
 Both these ingredients can help you with healing painful acne lesions as well as aging.